awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-build-test-severless-app.rst

 You can build a serverless |LAM| application by using an |TVSlong|
 template.
 The |LAM| project templates include one for an :guilabel:`AWS Serverless Application`, which is the |TVSlong| implementation of the `AWS Serverless Application Model (AWS SAM) <https://github.com/awslabs/serverless-application-model>`_.
-Using this project typeyou can develop a collection of |LAMlong| functions and deploy them with any necessary AWS resources as a whole application, using |CFNlong| to orchestrate the deployment.
+Using this project type you can develop a collection of |LAMlong| functions and deploy them with any necessary AWS resources as a whole application, using |CFNlong| to orchestrate the deployment.

 For prerequisites and information about setting up the |TVSlong|, see :doc:`lambda-index`.